jorgemunozl/transformer_archi/research/Development.md

 With them you create the [[Orbital for neural network fermi net]] And you have it.

----
 # Methodology

 To implement the code, the choose of the library is important.
 The three options to implement this kind of matter are JAX, Tensor Flow and pytorch, each one with his advantages and disadvantages.
 ## Environment

 For this project we are going to be using Pytorch due his user-friendly and support.
-Python. with UV
+Python, and several libraries as transformers from hugging face, a library who implements KFCA and like guide the implement of Fermi Net by google deepmind which is made it on TensorFlow

+Project manager with UV.
 ## Training

 Due the high computational power needed we are going to using GPUS and of course CUDA.
 Is clear that we are going to use virtual GPUS, for that matter we have two option or well use a GPU via SSH or directly using services like Azure , Colab, or anothers matters.
+For simplicity we are going to use Colab services.
 The election of the GPU is not trivial. use TPUS are not a bad idea.
 ## References